jeromeheissler/GestETUWebservice/README.md

 	POST	/api/login

 	example curl :
-	curl --data "email=mymail@gmail.com&password=0000" http://localhost:9002/api/login
+	curl --data "email=mymail@gmail.com&password=0000" http://localhost:9000/api/login

 	response body :
-	{"status":"fail"} // if email and password do not lead to a connection {"status":"success","token":"YEvi9tqWKetymrIKYnmT"} // if you are log
+	{"status":"400"} // if email and password do not lead to a connection {"status":"200","token":"YEvi9tqWKetymrIKYnmT"} // if you are log

 #### work with student :

+##### getting student
+You have 2 means to find student on database.
+Getting all student with the URI

+	GET		/api/student

+Or one single student with :

+	GET		/api/student/:id

 ##### adding student

 	URI :
 	PUT 	/api/student

-bla bla
+For delete student you have to send a DELETE request with

 	DELETE 	/api/student/:id

-balbla

-	GET		/api/student/:id
+	example curl :
+	curl -X "DELETE" http://localhost:9000/api/student/514435224e08afa658f83d52 --data "t=YEvi9tqWKetymrIKYnmT"

+	response body
+	{"status":"200"}

+If you miss send your token with the t parameter you will get a :

+	{"status":"403"}

+else if the student you want to delete does not exist you will get the status :

+	{"status":"404"}

 balbla